 In extreme cases, people may quit driving altogether after a drunk driving incident because they’re so scarred by what happened.
 People can develop post-traumatic stress disorder (PTSD) or suffer from a traumatic brain injury (TBI) as the result of a drunk driving incident, as well.

 These mental changes can completely alter your relationship with driving and ruin your sense of safety.
-Clearly, mental injuries can have a long-lasting effect on your life, on top of any physical injuries sustained as well.
+Clearly, mental injuries can have a lasting impact on your life, alongside any physical injuries sustained.

 If you’ve been involved in a drunk driving incident, it’s worthwhile to hire a lawyer to see what options you have for pursuing the offender or the offender’s insurance company.
 An experienced personal injury attorney knows what steps to take to maximize your chances of getting compensation.